mehdiretif/M1_internship/README.md

   - vast_summary.tab: number of DAS events and DAS genes according to the type of alternative splicing event (generated with **Vast-tools_filtering.R**).
   - common_summary.tab: number of differentially alternatively spliced (DAS) genes identified by both tools (generated with **common_events.R**).

-These results are illustrated in the events_histo.pdf.
+These results are illustrated in the events_histo.pdf (see below).

 ![DAS_plot](https://github.com/mehdiretif/M1_internship/blob/main/image/example_events_histo.png)

 The common_events.txt file (generated with **common_events.R**) corresponds to the differential ES events identified by both tools.
 In other hand, the raw_common_events.txt file corresponds to the rMATS differential ES events annotated in VASTDB (according to the human genome version). **WARNING: some duplicates are present in these files due to rMATS results redundancy**.
 These files were obtained through the **identify_common_events.py** script that identify the Vast-tools events (differential ES events or ES annotated in VASTDB) that correspond to the rMATS differential ES events with a margin of alternative splicing exon coordinates of 5 nucleotides (the flanking exon coordinates are not taken into account).
 The number of differential ES events detected in common without duplicates are given in the complementary_insights.txt with some other insights.